Davis Chandler

 Founder and Co-Director

-Shannon Sennott, LICSW (she/her) is a sex educator, gender justice activist, and a LGBTQAI family therapist who was clinically trained at the Smith School for Social Work and the Eastern Group Psychotherapy Society in New York City.
-She currently resides and practices in the Pioneer Valley of Massachusetts, however, she lived in New York City for over a decade and during that time co-founded the advocacy and education organization, Translate Gender, Inc. Shannon has a broad range of expertise having completed clinical trainings in anxiety disorders, depressive and mood disorders, dual diagnosis, sexuality and gender identity concerns, grief and loss, and trauma.
+Shannon Sennott, LICSW, CST (she/her) is a sex therapist and educator, gender justice activist, and a LGBTQAI family therapist who was clinically trained at the Smith School for Social Work and the Eastern Group Psychotherapy Society in New York City.
+She currently resides and practices in the unceded ancestral homeland of the Norwottuck and Pocumtuck peoples in the Kwinitekw (Connecticut) River Valley of Massachusetts, however, she lived in New York City for over a decade and during that time co-founded the advocacy and education organization, Translate Gender, Inc.